kinode-dao/kinode-book/src/identity_system.md

 What does this look like in practice?

 It's easy enough to check for provenance of a given identity.
-If you have an Kinode domain, you can prove ownership by signing a message with the wallet that owns the domain.
+If you have a Kinode domain, you can prove ownership by signing a message with the wallet that owns the domain.
 However, to essentially use your Kinode identity as a domain name for your personal server, KNS domains have routing information, similar to a DNS record, that points to an IP address.

 A KNS domain can either be `direct` or `indirect`.